A connection between the Kontsevich-Witten and Brezin-Gross-Witten tau-functions: The tau-functions of KP hierarchy

-In this subsection, we state some known results about the Kontsevich-Witten and BGW tau-functions, including their Virasoro constraints.
-Let $\overline{M}_{g,n}$ be the moduli space of complex stable curves of genus $g$ with $n$ marked points, and $\psi_i$ be the first Chern class of the cotangent line over $\overline{M}_{g,n}$ at the $i$th marked point.
-The intersection numbers of the $\psi$-classes are evaluated by the integral:
+Let $\overline{M}_{g,n}$ be the moduli space of complex stable curves of genus $g$ with $n$ marked points, and $\bpsi_i$ be the first Chern class of the cotangent line over $\overline{M}_{g,n}$ at the $i$th marked point.
+The BGW tau-function $\tau_{BGW}$ is conjectured to be governing the intersection numbers

+where $\Theta_{g,n}$ denotes the cohomology class constructed via the push-forward map using the moduli space of stable twisted spin curves, (\cite{NP}, \cite{NP1}).
+It is defined to be zero when the numbers $d_i$ and genus $g$ do not satisfy the condition $\sum_{i=1}^n d_i=g-1$.